-Public access to information on the Swiss Armed Forces is guaranteed, first of all, by the fact that all politically or legally relevant documents and decisions are published on the internet and thus accessible to the general public (https://www.admin.ch/gov/de/start/bundesrecht/systematische-sammlung.html).
-Because the Swiss Armed Forces are organised as a militia, a large percentage of male citizens (and some women) are regularly present in the Armed Forces.
+Public access to information on the Swiss Armed Forces is guaranteed, first of all, by the fact that all politically or legally relevant documents and decisions are published on the internet and thus accessible to the general public under the following link.
+Because the Swiss Armed Forces are organised as a conscript Army, a large percentage of male citizens (and some women) are regularly present in the Swiss Armed Forces.
 This further ensures regular dissemination.
 Beyond that, the Federal Council and the DDPS regularly inform the public on all issues relevant to security policy and the military role and stance.
-Additionally, the Federal Act on Freedom of Information in the Administration (Freedom of Information Act, FoIA, SR 155.3) contributes towards transparency and thus towards the democratic control of the Armed Forces.
+Additionally, the Federal Act on Freedom of Information in the Administration (Freedom of Information Act, FoIA, SR 155.3) contributes towards transparency and thus towards the democratic control of the Swiss Armed Forces.
 This law allows anyone to request access to the administration's documents.
 This request can only be refused for specific reasons such as: